"You know what I'm talking about. In all the cool action movies, and I'm talking about the coolest of the cool, it always seems like

-- Inverted in the climax of The Ice Pirates: The titular pirates are going through a time-warp, where time is speeding up, and the film actually speeds up for seconds at a time.
+- Inverted in the climax of The Ice Pirates: The title pirates are going through a time-warp, where time is speeding up, and the film actually speeds up for seconds at a time.
 The result is weirdly cool.

-- A "wand time" variation shows up in a few points of Harry Potter And The Deathly Hallows Part II.
+- A "wand time" variation shows up in a few points of Harry Potter and the Deathly Hallows, Part II.

 - Buffalo '66 is one of the earliest examples of this trope, although the camera pans around moments that are frozen in time rather than slowed down.
 The camera also appears to be handheld.

 - V for Vendetta, in the final fight between V and Creedy's men.
 Time was slowed during V's knife attack which wiped out Creedy's men in the seconds it took for them to reload.
 Complete with knife streaks.